Up to 90% of new gardeners give up because of these mistakes

 15. Giving up

-The last point is to encourage you to not give up.
-You might feel overwhelmed or maybe you’ve had a change in personal circumstance that means you don’t have much time for the garden.
-Take a break maybe, consider your options, get help from friends, and just keep at it.
+You might feel overwhelmed, defeated, or maybe you’ve had a change in personal circumstances.
+Take a break maybe, consider your options, get help from friends, but just keep at it.
 Every year in the garden is different, and there will come a time that you really have some bad luck.
 Stick to it though and know that everyone encounters challenges in the garden.
-Try to keep yourself focused on your successes rather than failures and know that next year is a whole new chance to begin again!
+Try to keep yourself focused on successes rather than failures and just keep on growing.